JasonHHouse/gaps/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>

+Unforntately, I no longer have the time to maintain Gaps and it is no longer under active development.

 Gaps is a FOSS application.
 An example of Gaps running would be having a copy of 'Alien (1979)' and Gaps recommending 'Aliens (1986)' and 'Alien³ (1992)' to be added to your collection.

 ## 🏁 Getting Started <a name = "getting_started"></a>